 Skip to main content

-Why does my number come up as "Scam Likely"?
+Why does my number show as “Scam Likely”?

 Updated over a month ago

-Has someone reported that your phone number appears as "Scam Likely" (or "Suspected Spam Caller", "Suspected Spam", etc.) when they receive your calls?
+Has someone told you that your phone number appears as “Scam Likely”, “Suspected Spam Caller”, or something similar when you call them?

-Register your business number with the FCC and verify it with the Free Caller Registry[HT1] to confirm your legitimacy.
-This information is shared with major U.S. carriers, including T-Mobile, Verizon, Sprint, US Cellular, and AT&T.
+Register your business number with the FCC and verify it through the Free Caller Registry.
+This helps confirm your legitimacy and ensures your number is shared with major U.S. carriers like T-Mobile, Verizon, AT&T, Sprint, and US Cellular.

 Did this answer your question?